• Skip to primary navigation

 First, I have to admit I’ve never had potato leek soup before.
 Weird, huh?
 So with that in mind, I had no idea what it’s suppose to taste like.
 But that’s what I love most about cooking.
 Experimenting in the kitchen, making up something to eat without any real plan.
 Sometimes it works out, sometimes it doesn’t.
 This time it did.

 I started off by sautéing the leeks in butter/olive oil with a bit of chopped garlic.
 Then I added some chicken broth, white wine, thyme, salt & pepper, diced potatoes and let that simmer until the potatoes were cooked.
 Once the potatoes were cooked, I blended the soup in the pot with an immersion blender, added some cream and gave it a taste.
-It had a nice, mild taste.
-Is that what it’s suppose to taste like?
-I don’t know.
-For me, I needed a bit more “zing” so I added some Old Bay Seasoning and that seemed to do the trick.
+It had a nice, mild taste but for me, I needed a bit more “zing” so I added some Old Bay Seasoning and that seemed to do the trick.
 If you don’t have Old Bay, it’s perfectly fine to omit.
 I liked it, so I added it to the recipe below.
+Be sure to have some good crusty bread for dipping!

 Print